PerMalmberg/HAP-IO-Card/README.md

 ## Power supply
 12V DC, with onboard 12->5V DC/DC converter.

-On-board backup for I2C and driver circuits
+On-board backup for I2C and driver circuits.

 ## Connectors

 * Screw terminals for power and all input and outputs.
 * Each input/output shall also have a via for soldering the connection.

-## Processing Unit
-Most likely a ESP32.
-Dev board for a more simple product?

 ## MQTT